Home

 What does motor third party liability cover?

 Motor third party liability is the most basic type of motor insurance.
-It is included in all motor insurance policies, regardless of the extent of the cover.
+It is included in all car insurance policies, regardless of the extent of the cover.
 It covers the damage we cause to others on the road:

 • Damage to third parties (including damage to street furniture, signposts, etc. or roads): repair of anything damaged other than your vehicle.